-(1) 15NBlank Corrected = (Measured 15N * (Mass NBlank, x + Mass Nextracted) (15NBlank, x*Mass NBlank, x))/ Mass Nextracted
+(1) 15NBlank Corrected = (15Nmeasured * (Nblank, x + Nextracted) (15Nblank, x*NBlank, x))/ Nextracted

-Where x represents an individual batch so that Mass NBlank is the average measured mass (ug) of nitrogen in a blank for a given batch and 15NBlank, x is the average measure 15N of blanks for a given batch.
-Measured 15N is the 15N value for a given sample, and Mass Nextracted is the mass of nitrogen (ug) measured in the sample.
-A standard correction was then appied to the blank corrected measurements where:
+Where x represents an individual batch, NBlank, x is the average measured mass (µg) of nitrogen in a blank for a given batch, and 15NBlank, x is the average measured 15N of blanks for a given batch.
+15Nmeasured is the 15N value for a given sample, and Nextracted is the mass of nitrogen (µg) measured in the sample.
+A standard correction was then applied to the blank corrected measurements where:

 (2) 15NCorrected = 15NBlank Corrected – (StandardMeasured, x – Standardtrue)